 How Do The Stem Cells Get to My Brain?

-- About 20 minutes before stem cell implantation begins, a specially developed technique is used to facilitate the cells crossing the blood brain barrier for more effective stem cell delivery.
+- Approximately 45 minutes before stem and regenerative cell implantation begins, mannitol is administered to facilitate the cells crossing the blood brain barrier for a potentially more efficacious cell delivery.

 Mannitol-Enhanced Delivery of Stem Cells and Their Growth Factors Across the Blood-Brain Barrier (2014) in Cell Transplantation Journal.
 Retrieved from http://www.ncbi.nlm.nih.gov/pubmed/24480552